Maintenance window scheduled to begin at February 14th 2200 est. until 0400 est. February 15th

 49th Wing

-It’s a Sunday evening in late May of 2008, typical for the countryside at this time of the week.
+It’s a Sunday evening in late May of 2008, and things usually move slowly at this time of the week.
 Dad makes you a bowl of mac and cheese and serves it to you at the kitchen bar, facing the north window of your home.
 But something is off; something is different.
 When you sit to eat, you glance forward through the window and feel a knot form in your stomach as you watch an unrelenting black mass tear through your neighboring town of Parkersburg, Iowa.
 Your hands start to get cold, and so does your mac and cheese.

 After the storm subsides, you hop into your dad's truck and head into town with him to make sure any nearby families are safe and accounted for.
 That’s where you get an up-close look at the catastrophic fallout created by an EF-5 tornado in under three minutes.